Teachers, Teen Mental Health

 Follow school policy and safeguarding protocols

 Check your school’s policy on self-harm presentations and raise the matter to a designated key member of staff as soon as you can, making the student aware that you are doing this.
 If your school does not have a policy, consider developing one; it’s going to support you as a team in being able to deal with these kinds of presentations.
 Consider having a staff member who is a designated person for self-harm presentation, which will support the team and the process also.
-A guidance document, Support for Guidance Counsellors and Schools around Student Disclosures of Suicide and/or Self Harm, can be found here.
+There is a guidance document, Support for Guidance Counsellors and Schools around Student Disclosures of Suicide and/or Self-Harm, available; find the guide here.

 Share your concerns with key people